 Accreditation

-The medical school is accredited by the Liaison Committee on Medical Education.
+The medical school is fully accredited by the Liaison Committee on Medical Education (LCME).
+The next full survey visit will be in the academic year 2029-2030.
 The LCME is jointly sponsored by the Association of American Medical Colleges (AAMC) and the American Medical Association (AMA).

 Technical Standards